Specific Objectives

 Example

-The three different values are inversely proportional; for example, the more women you have, the less days it takes to paint the mural, and the more hours in a day the women paint, the less days they need to complete the mural:
+The three different values are inversely proportional; for example, the more women you have, the fewer days it takes to paint the mural, and the more hours in a day the women paint, the fewer days they need to complete the mural:

 Image From EcoleBooks.com